applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 * Return the scoped temporary security credentials by assuming the access role.
 Tag the session with the registered session tag key and JWT claim name value as the session tag key value.

 ### Technical
+* Organize the access metadata by application name
 * Generate SDKs for multiple programming languages from service specification
 * Collect audit logs for security and compliance
 * Use AWS STS to request temporary security credentials